To Apply to LMU

 - October 15 -- Admission for Spring semester

 - February 1 -- Early Priority Deadline for Fall

-(Applications completed on this date will receive a response by May 1)
+(Applications completed by this date will receive a response by March 15)

-- March 15 -- Admission for Fall (Applications received after these priority dates will be considered on a space-available basis)
+- March 15 -- Admission for Fall semester

 Financial Aid Deadline

 February 1 is the deadline for freshman applicants to submit a FAFSA.